Israeli Air Force Museum

-The Israeli Air Force Museum is located at Hatzerim Airbase in the Negev desert in Israel.
+The Israeli Air Force Museum is located next to Hatzerim Airbase in the Negev desert in Israel.

 The museum was established in 1977 and has been open to the public since 1991.
 The museum displays a variety of Israeli Air Force and foreign aircraft, as well as anti aircraft arms.
 Soldiers from the Israeli Air Force serve as the museum staff.